Lazy evaluation, concurrency, and parallelism (@)

 Linearity

-@T is inherently linear — a one-shot continuation must be consumed exactly once.
-Three consumption operations:
+@T is linear.
+A one-shot continuation must be consumed exactly once.
+The three consume forms are:

 | Operation | Executes? | Waits? | Use case |